blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...1]introduction/+page.md

 - **Minimal Dependencies:** All wallet dependencies are included in separate packages, so you only include the ones you want to use in your app.

-- **Multiple Wallets and Accounts Connection, Multichain Support:** Allow your users to connect multiple wallets and multiple accounts within each wallet at the same time to your app.
+- **Multi Wallet and Multi Chain Support:** Allow your users to connect multiple wallets and multiple accounts within each wallet at the same time to your app.
 Let users switch between chains/networks with ease.
 ALL EVM networks supported.

+- **Account Center:** An interface to manage wallet connections and networks, with a minimal version for mobile.

+- **Themable:** Powerful customization options for all your needs.
+Style Web3 Onboard to fit into your existing designs, or pick from our pre-made themes.

 - **Unified Provider Interface:** All wallet modules expose a provider that is patched to be compliant with the EIP-1193, EIP-1102, EIP-3085 and EIP-3326 specifications.
 Whether your user is using Ledger or Metamask the provider will operate identically.

 - **Dynamic Imports:** Supporting multiple wallets in your app requires a lot of dependencies.
 Onboard dynamically imports a wallet and its dependencies only when the user selects it, so that minimal bandwidth is used.

 - **Framework Agnostic:** Avoid framework lock in -- Web3-Onboard works with any framework and includes helper packages for vue & react.

-- **Account Center:** An interface to manage wallet connections and networks, with a minimal version for mobile

 - **Notify:** Real-time transaction notifications for all transaction states for the connected wallet address(es).
 In-notification speedups & cancels for hardware wallet connections.